Voting with the Mind of Christ #7: Seeing the MAGA “Prolife” Movement for the Heresy It Is

 The result of this heretical thinking has been absolutely catastrophic for an authentic prolife witness and for the witness of the Church in the United States, especially since the advent of Trump and the conservative Qhristian embrace of him body and soul.
 As conservatism has become increasingly Manichaean in its outlook, it has chosen to lie to itself that its critics are enemies and its enemies are godless babykilling monsters–including its prolife critics.

-Convinced that “liberals”–including prolife Catholics who obey Pope Francis–are, in every conceivable way, the enemies of all goodness, light, decency, and humanity, the MAGA cult has enthroned as their folk heroes people like this awful priest:
+Convinced that “liberals”–including prolife Catholics who obey Pope Francis–are, in every conceivable way, the enemies of all goodness, light, decency, and humanity, the MAGA cult has enthroned as their folk heroes people like this awful priest, Fr.
+James Altman.

-It does not matter that MAGA zealots like this priest are in direct disobedience to the Church:
+It does not matter that MAGA zealots like Fr.
+Altman are in direct disobedience to the Church:

 What matters is the Manichaean need to see oneself as one of the Children of Light and every critic as a Child of Darkness.
 And nobody, not even the Pope, can stand in the way of that monomaniac denunciation if, as Francis does, he teaches the full Catholic truth that the unborn are related to, not the opposite of, all the rest of the least of these.